Adaptive Complexity Model Predictive Control: Application to Legged Systems

-where $I$ is the inertia matrix in the body frame.
+where $M$ is the inertia matrix in the body frame and $R(q_{\text{ang}}) \in SO(3)$ maps vectors from the body frame to the world frame.
 The discrete time formulation of the dynamics in (\ref{eq:ac:legged_complex_dynamics}) can be obtained with a suitable integration scheme such as forward Euler.

 Next, we define the constraints of the complex system $\mathcal{Z}^c$.
 Kinematic constraints for legged systems are generally functions of joint limits rather than body or foot variables.
-As a result, we add the joint information to the optimization as slack variables and use them to define constraints.
+As a result, we add the joint information to the OCPs as slack variables and use them to define constraints.
 Let $\theta, \dot{\theta}, \tau \in \mathbb{R}^{n\cdot n_{j}}$ be the joint positions, velocities, and torques, respectively, where $n_j$ is the number of joints per leg.
 These slack variables are constrained,

-where $FK(q,\theta)$ is the forward kinematics function of the system and $J(q,\theta)$ is the leg Jacobian which relates motion of the body and joints to foot motion in the world frame, and $J_{\text{body}}$ are the columns of this matrix corresponding to joint motion.
+where $FK(q^{c},\theta)$ is the forward kinematics function of the system, $J(q^{c},\theta)$ is the leg Jacobian which relates motion of the body and joints to foot motion in the world frame, and $J_{\theta}$ are the columns of this matrix corresponding to joint motion.
+Note that \eqref{eq:ac:slack_variables_torque} omits joint dynamics under the massless leg assumption.
+As discussed at the beginning of this section, these additional variables and constraints allow the optimization to determine joint kinematics which correspond to a given set of body and foot kinematics.
+This in turn enables satisfaction of kinematic limits without requiring their direct inclusion in the dynamical system model.